 Furthermore, Adriana is a first generation, low-income minority student who understands the importance of serving the community.
 Adriana is proud to be a Diversity Scholar and as part of that program to have completed 100 hours of community service volunteering at Asante Ashland Community Hospital and coaching a high school water polo team.
 Adriana’s undergraduate education has been supported by the National Institutes of Health Undergraduate Scholarship Program Award, Sherm & Wanda Olsrud Endowed Scholarship, Ralph and Mary Herbold Scholarship, Robert R. Robinson Memorial Biology Scholarship, Soroptimist International of Ashland Grant-in-Aid/Scholarship, AAUW, Medford Branch Scholarship, Great Lakes Scholarship for STEM Majors (2012-2013, 2014-2015), California State University, Northridge (CSUN) University Scholarship, First Generation Scholarship from CSUN Alumni Association, Honors at Entrance Scholarship from CSUN, and Emblem Club at the Elk’s Lodge Academic Excellence Achievement Award.
 Adriana is also a member of the National Society of Collegiate Scholars, the Oregon Academy of Science, and Omicron Delta Kappa.

 Adriana’s passion for serving others, in addition to conducting research, fuels her motivation for earning a doctoral degree.
-Upon completion of a doctoral program, Adriana hopes to apply her post-baccalaureate education in service of others as a medical scientist in developmental biology.
+Upon completion of a doctoral program, Adriana hopes to apply her post-baccalaureate education in service of others as a medical scientist in reproductive and developmental biology.

-McNair Faculty Mentor: Dr. David Oline, Associate Professor of Biology
+Mentor: Dr. David Oline, Associate Professor of Biology